 We took the results of this exercise to one of our directors’ retreats (see my article "Communication for Distributed Teams" for more on these).
 We did an exercise together aimed at evaluating and refining these words.
 Our initial word list for the test was an adaptation of the Microsoft reaction card words.

-The exercise began with each of our directors taking ten minutes to review the test result words, and refine their own list of five to six words based on them.
-Each person then presented their words to the group, and described their reasons for them.
-As each individual presented, we began calling out similar or synonymous words, and deciding as a team which word best described our desired Lullabot brand.
+The exercise began with our leadership team each taking ten minutes to review the test result words and refine their own list of five to six words based on them.
+Each person then presented their words to the group and described their reasons for them.
+As each individual presented, we began calling out similar or synonymous words and deciding as a team which word best described our desired Lullabot brand.
 It was a really enlightening and fun exercise, and it gave us the following words that described how we wanted Lullabot to be perceived when people see our logo:

 Now that we had a great, short list of words that described how we want Lullabot to be perceived, we discussed which of these words had the greatest potential for visualizing within a logo.
 We called out "smart," "kind," "creative," and "fun" as words we could imagine, at least at some level, being able to convey within a small visual symbol.

 One of the key benefits of all this initial research was that it helped me put my finger on what worked about our current logo.
 Ultimately, the reason our logo was loved by so many was that it communicated two of the most important aspects of our brand personality: "friendly" and "fun."
 A key to any successful design update would be maintaining that friendly, fun robot.

 Next, I took on the easier part: defining what was not working about our logo.
 I identified a few of the key design problems with our logo that we needed to solve in our update: